 Job 34:12 Surely God will never do wickedly, Nor will the Almighty pervert justice.

 Even though it may seem that life is not fair, God is a God of justice.

-End of Chapter 27 Job shows that the wicked do not really get away with evil
+At the end of Chapter 27, Job shows that the wicked do not really get away with evil.

-In the very end there is the Kingdom of God and lake of fire
+In the very end there is the Kingdom of God and there is a Lake of Fire.